Worldcon Seattle next week!

 Instructions

-• Transfer cookies to a rack to fully cool.
+• Use foil to lift contents onto a cutting board to slice into bars.
 Store in a sealed container at room temperature.
-Cookies keep for at least 3 days.

 OM NOM NOM!